Ozone | What can you do? | Stay in the Know! | Presentations

 For more information about the state of air quality in the Midlands, refer to the Midlands Air Quality Report (2007)

 More information on Clean Air Midlands

-Ozone in the upper atmosphere is a beneficial and protective layer around the earth, but ground-level ozone is harmful air pollution that threatens our health, quality of life, and the region’s economic prosperity.
+Ozone in the upper atmosphere is a beneficial and protective layer around the Earth, but ground-level ozone is harmful air pollution that threatens our health, quality of life, and the region’s economic prosperity.
 Ground-level ozone is created when sunlight reacts with volatile organic compounds (VOCs) and nitrogen oxides (NOX).
+Pollutants emitted by cars, certain power plants, and some industries are the main contributors to these chemicals.
 Reducing these emissions is necessary to reduce ground-level ozone formation.

-Areas not meeting the standard are not automatically designated non-attainment, rather an official course of action must occur.
+Areas not meeting the standard are not automatically designated non-attainment; rather an official course of action must occur.
 Specific requirements on how areas will meet the 8-hr standard are developed.
-All Central Midlands counties are currently in attainment.
+All Central Midlands counties are currently in attainment as of 2016.
 Click Here for more information concerning the Consequences of a Nonattainment Designation.

 Ozone exposure may lead to:

 Long-term, repeated exposure to high levels of ozone may lead to large reductions in lung function, inflammation of the lung lining, and increased respiratory discomfort.
-The U.S. Environmental Protection Agency estimates that 5% – 20% of the total U.S. population has a susceptibility to the harmful effects of ozone air pollution.
+The EPA estimates that 5% – 20% of the total U.S. population has a susceptibility to the harmful effects of ozone air pollution.